 If you want an individual user to get access to a Team where they can chat, call, meet, AND collaborate on company files that are stored in the Teams SharePoint or OneDrive, guest access is the better option.
 The key thing to note for guest access is that a guest user can be given nearly all of the same Teams capabilities as a native Team member unless otherwise set by the admin.

 And there you have it!
 A feature comparison breakdown between guest and external access and scenarios where you can and should use either for external collaboration.
-If you have any questions or feedback, please let us know in the comment section below!
+If you want to get a more in-depth comparison, check out our comprehensive guide on external sharing!